johaness/i19/doc/index.rst

     <p>Click <a href="..">here</a> to continue</p>

-While i19 allows you to just include the ``<a href..``, it is less error-prone if the translator does not have to deal with HTML at all.
+While i19 allows you to just include the ``<a href..`` in a translation string, it is less error-prone if the translator does not have to deal with HTML at all.
 Ideally, she should translate two strings separately: